MicrosoftDocs/win32/desktop-src/SecAuthN/secbuffer-and-secbufferdesc-example-code.md

 ---
-Description: This example demonstrates how to initialize an array of security buffers. ms.assetid: f8196a9c-786a-49a3-85a4-1bd5f414a653
+description: This example demonstrates how to initialize an array of security buffers. ms.assetid: f8196a9c-786a-49a3-85a4-1bd5f414a653
 title: SecBuffer and SecBufferDesc Example Code ms.topic: article